 You suspect your patient has a bloodstream infection

-Hospitals nationwide face interrelated challenges in the care of patients with bacteremia.
-Downward reimbursement pressures, the increasing incidence of MDR (multi-drug resistant) infections necessitating costly isolation procedures, and delays in actionable diagnostic results limit options for patient treatment.
+Hospitals around the world face similar challenges in the care of patients with bacteremia.
+Treatment options are limited by downward reimbursement pressures, the increasing incidence of infections from MDROs (multidrug-resistant organisms) necessitating costly isolation procedures, and delays in actionable diagnostic results.

-When you get susceptibility data 1-2 days earlier than usual, you can act – you can adjust treatment, maximizing the benefits of a tailored antimicrobial approach in the safest way possible for your patient.
+When you get susceptibility data 1–2 days earlier than usual, you can act — you can adjust treatment and optimize the benefits of a tailored antimicrobial approach in the safest way possible for your patient.

 Bacteremia is a common and serious problem affecting 15% of critically ill patients 4

 - Bloodstream infections (BSIs) and, bacteremia specifically, are associated with threefold higher mortality4,5

 - 1 in 6 central-line associated bloodstream infections was caused by urgent or serious antibiotic-resistant threats6

 - Bacteremia has been associated with prolonged hospital stays of 2-3 weeks with $25,000 to $40,000 in additional costs7,8

 1 Moreno R, et al. Incidence of sepsis in hospitalized patients.
 Curr Infect Dis Rep. 2006;8:346–50.